-SOS Children’s Villages has been supporting vulnerable families and children in Russia since the late 1980s.
+SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Russia since the 1990s.

 At the start of 2022, more than 19 million people were estimated to be living in poverty in Russia, approximately 13% of the population.

 One in four children, that is 7.5 million children, live in poverty.
 According to UNICEF, at least 3 million more children will fall into poverty due to the war with Ukraine that started in February 2022.

 Children are disproportionately affected by poverty, facing long-term consequences on their physical, social and intellectual development.

 Russia has an unemployment rate of 4%, affecting almost 6 million people.

 However, people who are in employment also struggle because of low wages.

 Young people often find it hard to get work.
 Around 17% are unemployed and 12% not in employment, education, or training.

 Experiencing unemployment as a young person can lead to a long-term social disadvantage.